Beers15/reading-notes/Readings_API-Integration.md

 ## Review, Research, and Discussion

 ---------------
-All answers taken from resources supplied in prompt
+All answers taken from the resources below

 1) How do bearer tokens work?